fabiolaliwu/StudyBuddy/README.md

 ### Study Buddy

 The design of this website is done with AI.
 Work smarter and not harder.
-The most important thing about this website it's its content, and not the design.
+The most important thing about this website is its content, and not the design.

 - Clone the repository.